Wednesday, January 20, 2010

 Police shoes.

-Audrey was shoved into a large matching black bag.
-She watched the zipper close over head.
+Audrey was shoved into a large black bag.
+She watched the zipper close over her head.

 Why couldn’t they have just left her alone and in peace to contemplate?